Lemon Cedar Homemade Dust Spray and Polish

 2. Place the cap and shake to mix the ingredients.

 3. Then uncap and add 10 drops of lemon essential oil and 8 drops of cedarwood essential oil.
-Place the cap back on and shake hake well to infuse it with oils.
+Place the cap back on and shake well to infuse it with oils.

 4. Remove the cap once more and add the remaining water, leaving room for the spray nozzle straw.
 Place the cap back on and shake to mix one last time.